argoproj-labs/hera/docs/examples/dynamic_fanout_container.md

-# Dynamic fanout with containers
+# Dynamic Fanout Container

 This example showcases how clients can use Hera to dynamically generate tasks that process outputs from one task in parallel.
 Differ from dynamic_fanout.py, this example uses a container to generate the tasks and the dynamically created tasks are also container only.
 More details can be found here: https://github.com/argoproj-labs/hera-workflows/issues/250

 ```python